Brain, other CNS and intracranial tumours statistics

 Stats, info and publications

-The latest statistics available for brain, other CNS and intracranial tumours in the UK are; incidence 2011, mortality 2012, and survival 2005-2009.
+The latest statistics available for brain, other central nervous system (CNS) and intracranial tumours in the UK are; incidence 2011, mortality 2012, and survival 2010-2011.
 Find out why these are the latest statistics available.

-The ICD codes for incidence and mortality statistics for brain, other parts of the CNS (hereafter called 'other CNS') and intracranial tumours are ICD-10 C70-C72, C75.1-C75.3, D32-D33, D35.2-D35.4, D42-D43, and D44.3-D44.5.
-These codes are for primary tumours of the brain, meninges, spinal cord and other parts of CNS, pineal gland, pituitary gland, or craniopharyngeal duct; they include malignant, benign and uncertain or unknown behaviour tumours.
+The ICD codes for incidence and mortality statistics for brain, other parts of the CNS and intracranial tumours are ICD-10 C70-C72, C75.1-C75.3, D32-D33, D35.2-D35.4, D42-D43, and D44.3-D44.5.
+These codes are for primary tumours of the brain, meninges, spinal cord and other parts of the CNS, pineal gland, pituitary gland, or craniopharyngeal duct; they include malignant, benign and uncertain or unknown behaviour tumours.

 Primary CNS lymphomas (PCNSLs) are not included here but included in the statistics for Hodgkin and Non-Hodgkin lymphoma, because the site in which the lymphoma arises is not typically captured by cancer registries (although neuro-oncology services usually make the PCNSL diagnosis).